 In 2017, Welocalize Life Sciences translated 2,247,437 words into French for Belgium, Cameroon, Canada, France, Haiti and Switzerland.

 Here is a collection of data points and tips about French to help you on your global journey:

 - Fastest growing language?
 The French language has taken a back seat in recent years due to the continued dominance of English, but a 2014 study by French bank Natixis suggests the tide could soon turn.
-Natixis’s study concludes that by 2050 French could be the world’s most spoken language with a potential 750 million people speaking the language of Moliere.
-That’s a big jump compared to the 220 million French speakers in the world in 2010.
+Natixis’ study concludes that by 2050 French could be the world’s most spoken language with a potential 750 million people speaking the language.
+That’s a big jump compared to the 220 million French-speakers in 2010.

 - Government agencies and NGOs.
 French is a working language of the United Nations (UN), the European Union (EU) and dozens of international organizations including the International Red Cross committee, International Labor Organization, Amnesty International and Doctors Without Borders.
 Francophone countries form an important bloc in the UN, the EU, the African Union and the Arab League.

 - Going online.
-According to Internet World Stats, out of all of the world’s internet users, over 97 million speak French.
+According to Internet World Stats, as of June 2017, out of all of the world’s internet users, over 108 million speak French.

-- Translation tip: Be aware of target country.
+- Be aware of target country.
 The location of the target language is an important factor to note when carrying out a translation or localization project with French as the target language.
 Words and phrases may differ depending on which French-speaking target market you wish to reach.
-Read more translation tips.

 And for a few fun facts…

 - I’m loving it!
-There are more than 1,200 McDonald’s in France.
+It may surprise you to learn that in addition to the exquisite restaurants and culinary experiences, there are more than 1,200 McDonald’s in France.
 In fact, France is the chain’s most profitable country outside the U.S. Interested in where the other 30,000+ McDonald’s locations are?
 Click here to find out.